ngworker/lumberjack/README.md

 Log drivers should make it possible to configure the logging levels on a per driver basis.

-For example, we could use the default logging levels for the console driver and the critical and error levels for the **HTTP driver** as seen in the following example.
+For example, we could use the default logging levels for the console driver, but only enable the critical and error levels for the **HTTP driver** as seen in the following example.

 ```ts
 import { NgModule } from '@angular/core';